fidelsurtida/snake/README.md

   - Fixed food respawn bounderies and added checker to prevent overlap with snake.
   - Fixed bug of snake movement going back when pressing 2 simultaneous directions.
   - Added an apple sprite to the food class.
+- April 12, 2024
+  - Added config class to store all game configurations.
+Refactored all current config codes.

 <br>
 <b>This project is currently under development.</b>